Skip to main content

 Automatic usage

-// TC tokens are automatically included when fetching profile pictures
+// TC tokens are automatically included when sending messages

 let picture = client.contacts().get_profile_picture(&jid, true).await?;